-The not-so-good news: if the strategy that’s chosen isn’t a great fit for the child and/or parents, many families will give up before progress is made and assume that sleep training isn’t going to help them.
+The not-so-good news: If the strategy that’s chosen isn’t a great fit for the child and/or parents, many families will give up before progress is made and assume that sleep training isn’t going to help them.

 Fading aka the Gradual Method

 These gentle techniques involve slowly weaning away from helping your child fall asleep (usually over a couple of weeks or more) until they can fall asleep independently.
-This tends to be the preferred method for parents who want to avoid tears as much as possible, and don’t mind the process taking longer.
+This tends to be the preferred method for parents who want to avoid tears as much as possible and don’t mind the process taking longer.

 It might go something like this: A parent normally feeds their baby to sleep, so they start the process by helping their child learn to accept rocking to sleep instead.
 From there, the parent starts to reduce the amount of movement until the baby gets used to falling asleep while being held, without movement.

 Ferber aka Controlled Crying or Check and Console Method

-The Ferber method is often mistakenly referred to as “cry-it-out,” likely because the baby is left for periods of time and crying is expected.
-However, with the Ferber method and its variations, parents tend to the baby in set intervals and attempt to calm them before leaving to try again.
+The Ferber method is often mistakenly referred to as “cry-it-out,” likely because the baby is left for periods of time, and crying is expected.
+However, with the Ferber method and its variations, parents tend to their baby in set intervals and attempt to calm them before leaving to try again.

 Similar methods use a static interval and encourage visits after every 10 - 15 minutes (for example) until the child falls asleep on their own.
-Some parents will pick their baby up to calm them while others will keep them in their sleep space.
+Some parents will pick their baby up to calm them, while others will keep them in their sleep space.
 In some variations, parents have the option to remain in the room rather than leave.

-The Extinction Method aka Cry-it-out (“CIO”)
+The Extinction Method aka Cry-It-Out (“CIO”)

 When it comes to sleep training, it’s important to understand that time and consistency are essential parts of the process.
 We’re talking about learning a new skill.
-Just like we wouldn’t expect our children to master shoe tying or bike riding immediately, we’ll want to give our kids time to learn while understanding that there may be some bumps along the way.
+Just like we wouldn’t expect our children to master shoe tying or bike riding immediately, we’ll want to give our kids time to learn to fall asleep solo while understanding that there may be some bumps along the way.
 If we begin with a method that takes into account the temperaments of the family members, we’re more likely to see the family stick with it and see improvement.